This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 Just up the slope from the shelter is the old Hickam Cabin, which is representative of the architecture in the late 1820s to early 1830s in this area.
-It sits on a grassy knoll and can best be reached from the office parking lot for visitors who may be restricted by slopes.
-Access is over natural turf.
+One can park alongside the picnic area road in order to avoid slopes.
+Then, the cabin is about 100 feet away with a mowed grass surface.

 This attractive picnic area has an accessible flush toilet with paved parking that has a 3 percent slope as you pull in.
 A water hydrant is provided at this location.